 Teresa S. Foulger, Ed.D.

-Associate Professor of Educational Technology
+Professor, Educational Technology

 Arizona State University

 I was an elementary teacher when the microcomputer came to my school district (1992).
 At that time, little research and almost no noted best practice in teaching with technology existed.
 As an innovator, I began to experiment with how to use computers with my sixth graders.
 I started a professional pathway dedicated to promoting the use of technology in education.
-I am currently an Associate Professor of Educational Technology at Arizona State University in the Mary Lou Fulton Teachers College.
+I am currently a Professor of Educational Technology at Arizona State University in the Mary Lou Fulton Teachers College.
 This incident has served to ground my scholarship in how technology integration advances education.
 I have focused my research on the role of preparation programs, teacher educator technology competencies, personalized professional development, and innovations.

 Dr. Foulger is co-editor and author of Championing Technology Infusion in Teacher Preparation: A Framework for Supporting Future Educators.